 All dog owners should be aware of the signs of parvo, distemper, hepatitis and kennel cough.
 The other dog vaccines available in Australia are only needed in specific situations:

 - Coronavirus vaccination is poorly studied and probably only of use to breeders

-- Leptospira vaccination is only needed in parts of northern Australia
+- Leptospira vaccination is only needed in certain parts of Australia: click here for details

 - Rabies vaccination is only necessary as a part of export to certain countries